 In lieu of an entry fee, attendees are expected to bring a shareable artifact to the workshop.

-The SEI Software Engineering Workshop for Educators will be held at the Software Engineering Institute.
+The SEI Software Engineering Workshop for Educators was held at the Software Engineering Institute.

 Software Engineering Institute

 The nearby Wyndham Pittsburgh University Center provided a block rate for workshop attendees.

 100 Lytton Avenue

 Pittsburgh, PA 15213